Giorgi Chakvetadze: Watford

-In July 2023, Chakvetadze joined Watford on a year-long loan.
+In July 2023, Chakvetadze joined English club Watford on a season-long loan.
 He scored his first EFL Championship goal on Boxing day against Bristol City.
-On 1 February 2024, Watford confirmed that they had completed the permanent signing of Chakvetadze with the contract extended to another five-year period later in September.
+On 1 February 2024, Watford confirmed that they had completed the permanent signing of Chakvetadze with the contract extended to another five-year period later in September that year.

 Having played 37 games in all competitions during his first year, Chakvetadze had a memorable start to the 2024–25 season.
 As the club secured two wins from two Championship games, he not only scored and assisted, but also made it into the team of the week.
 Later, when some of the media outlets summed up the first half of this season, Chakvetadze was selected as best player of the team.
 According to some estimates made in December 2024, Chakvetadze had a 150% increase in his wages compared to his loan period, which made him the Hornets' fifth-highest earner.

+Udinese

+On 6 July 2026, Chakvetadze signed a four-year contract with Udinese in Italy.